Rich fudge brownies swirled with creamy and rich cheesecake.

 Can I double these cheesecake brownies?

-Of course – simply double all of the ingredients and bake the brownies in a 9×13″ pan, or bake them in two 8″ square pans.
-Be sure to keep an eye on the brownies if baking in a different sized pan, as the bake times may vary.
-If you’re looking for a smaller batch of these brownies, you can check out my small batch brownies here!
+Of course – simply double all of the ingredients and bake the brownies in a 8″ square pan, or bake them in two loaf pans.
+Be sure to keep an eye on the brownies if baking them in a bigger pan, it should take roughly the same amount of time but it might require a few more minutes.

 How to store these cheesecake brownies